 Top Outdoor Summer Camps in Portland

-Open to campers entering grades K-12, Camp Fire Columbia's Camp Namanu offers three diverse programs--Resident Camp, a traditional sleep away camp at the 552-acre camp near Sandy, OR; Namanu Ranch, which gives young equestrians the chance to take care of their very own horse for one full week; and Day Camp in the City, a local option providing Portland families with a camp that's closer to home.
+Open to campers entering grades kindergarten to grade 12, Camp Fire Columbia's Camp Namanu offers two diverse programs.
+Resident Camp is a traditional sleep away camp at the 552-acre camp near Sandy, and Namanu Ranch Camp gives young equestrians the chance to take care of their very own horses for one full week.
+All campers are encouraged to take part in activities such as swimming, rock climbing, nature exploration, and much more.

-Every summer 2,500+ kids explore Tilikum’s 93 acres of wooded hiking trails, grassy meadows and pristine lake with day and overnight camps (1-12th grade).
+Every summer 2,500-plus kids in 1st to 12th grade explore Tilikum’s 93 acres of wooded hiking trails, grassy meadows, and pristine lake through day and overnight camps.
 Camp Tilikum takes pride in creating space for kids to connect with God, experience creation, establish friendships, and unplug from technology.

-Full-Day and Half-Day camp sessions have specific themes that will guide conversations and activities.
-All camps include hiking, songs, crafts, stories, and of course games and forts in the meadow.
+Full-day and half-day nature camps have specific themes that will guide conversations and activities.
+All camps include hiking, songs, crafts, stories, games and fort building in the meadow.
+Campers will develop a ecological understanding and spend most of their time outdoors.
 Each camp will end with a special ceremony where parents and family members are invited.

-Based at the Mazama Mountaineering Center, campers will explore the outdoors, and learning about urban nature and the beautiful green spaces around us.
-Each week’s theme includes nature, science and art components, tailored to the ages and interests of the week's participants.
+Based at the Mazama Mountaineering Center, Adventure WILD's summer day camps encourage campers to explore the outdoors, learning about urban nature and the beautiful green spaces around us.
+Each week’s theme includes nature, science, and art components, tailored to the ages and interests of the week's participants.
 Every Friday is indoor rock climbing day, where young adventurers will learn the basics of climbing technique.

 Read more about the author